Airport Tunnel (Los Angeles)

 The Airport Tunnel, also known as the Sepulveda Boulevard Tunnel, is a highway tunnel in Los Angeles, carrying Sepulveda Boulevard underneath the two runways (25L/25R) and taxiways on the south side of the Los Angeles International Airport (LAX).
 This section of Sepulveda is a part of California State Route 1.
-The facility was the first tunnel in the United States to run under an airport runway.
+The tunnel was the first in the United States to run under an airport runway.